Forget by Uncertainty: Orthogonal Entropy Unlearning for Quantized Neural Networks

 \section{Conclusions}

 In this paper, we address machine unlearning for quantized neural networks by identifying two fundamental limitations of existing methods: the ``learning wrong answers'' paradigm that introduces biases, and scalar gradient reweighting that ignores directional conflicts.
-We propose orthogonal entropy unlearning, featuring entropy-guided unlearning that maximizes prediction uncertainty for genuine forgetting, and gradient orthogonal projection that mathematically guarantees conflict-free optimization.
+We propose orthogonal entropy unlearning, featuring entropy-guided unlearning that provides an unbiased forgetting direction by maximizing prediction uncertainty, and gradient orthogonal projection that mathematically guarantees conflict-free optimization.
 Extensive experiments demonstrate that OEU consistently outperforms existing methods across multiple datasets and quantization configurations.